vuegems/vue-my-toasts/README.md

 ## Why another toast plugin ?

-Most toast plugins out here comes with a pre-defined style.
+Most toast plugins out here comes with a *pre-defined style*.

-I love some of these plugins, but you can't assume that your design will be used in every projects.
+I love some of these plugins, but you can't assume that your design will be used in *every projects*.

-This plugin aims to abstract what is boring in creating a toast notification plugin, and let you focus on designing your toast component while keeping a simple API to interact with.
+This plugin aims to *abstract what is boring* in creating a toast notification plugin, and let you *focus on designing* your toast component while keeping a simple API to interact with.

 ## Setup